anubhabx/powershell-pet/README.md

 - **Multiple Moods**: Your cat changes moods based on time of day and context (Happy, Sleepy, Coding, Grumpy, Excited, Fire)
 - **Witty Commentary**: Random sarcastic messages to keep you entertained (or humbled)
 - **Level System**: Your cat gains experience and levels up as you make commits
-- **Git Integration**: Special responses when working in git repositories
+- **Automatic Git Integration**: Automatically tracks your commits - no extra setup needed!
 - **Persistent State**: Your cat remembers everything (yes, everything)

 ## Installation